urbit/urbit.org/content/grants/2024/live-backend.md

 As an event attendee...
 - I can run `|install ~mocbel %live` on my ship to install the app
 - I can find a list of events to which I am invited (this can currently be a list of 1).
 If there are no events, I should see a message with a link out to the urbit.org events page
-- I can select from the list of events to which I am invited and get into an event specific interface
+- I can select from the list of events to which I am invited and get into an event-specific interface
 - I can navigate around the app as a typical mobile experience with a nav experience for the following pages:
 	- Venue Map
 	- Event Details